- Education and Science»

-Mouse lemurs are primates, like other lemurs, monkeys, gibbons, apes and humans.
-Although lemurs are considered to be the most primitive primates they are still fascinating animals.
+Mouse lemurs are primates, like other lemurs, monkeys, gibbons, apes, and humans.
+Although lemurs are considered to be the most primitive primates they are fascinating animals.
 Their name comes from the Latin word "lemures", which means "ghost".
 The name was probably chosen because many lemurs are active in the dark and their large, reflective eyes often look eerie in the faint nighttime illumination.

 In addition to having a small body, mouse lemurs have short limbs, bare fingers and toes that aren’t covered by fur, and a relatively long tail.
 Their enlarged eyes help them to see as they search for food in dim light.

 Mouse lemurs are arboreal, spending most of their lives in the trees.
 They are generally omnivorous, eating both plant parts and other animals, such as insects.
-Although they often forage alone, they do spend time in groups and may sleep together in their nests.
+Although they often forage alone, they spend some time in groups and may sleep together in their nests.